SushiLab/IMB_Amplicon_Pipeline/README.md

 ```
 The number of cores should be updated depending on the resources.
 There is currently no Queue/Euler integration as these jobs require minutes rather then hours.

-## The output file
-### Where to find

-TODO
-### Format/How to load into R

-TODO Guillem
-- load table
-- alpha/beta div by default
-## Additional:
-### Merging of tables

-TODO GUILLEM

-- Can only merge with same primer pairs
-- Parameters do not need to match 100%
 ## Limitations
 ### Mixed orientations